benb7760/frontend-test/README.md

    6. It does not require to have animations
    7. You must use styled components
    8. Any components you need you must build

+## Completion notes

+Limitations and solutions:
+* As per requirements, we only support left and right, without animations
+* The buttons aren't nicely styled as they werent in scope.
+* The current implementation does not adapt when the popover content would appear off the screen (ie if the trigger is close to screen bounds)
+   * I would solve this by detecting the popover position and width at run time, and switching the placement to the opposite side.
+This appears to be roughly how antd does it.
+* The current implementation does not adapt to screen sizes, without first closing the popover and reopening.
+   * I would solve this by using a resize observer, most likely, applied to the trigger element.
+Then, when the trigger element repositions, the popover positions would be updated accordingly.
+* The usage of styled isn't overly complex.
+Could be greatly improved with theming, etc.